In this guide, you’ll learn star trails photography in 7 simple steps.

 Selecting the Number of Exposures

-Since your location on Earth, your lens and camera model, composition, and the desired effect ( long or short trails ) will directly effect the number of exposures required, it is impossible to provide a chart showing the exact settings as was done with the 500 Rule for Milky Way Photography.
+Since your location on Earth, your lens and camera model, composition, and the desired effect ( long or short trails ) will directly affect the number of exposures required, it is impossible to provide an exact calculation.

 The only real way to perfect this skill set is going out and taking practice shots until you get the desired results.